 Photo 2 - View Into The South Field From The Fort

 In this case, after entering the reserve from the car park, just continue along the main path.
 The fort is just over 1km from the car park, the path heading south parallel to the road for about half that distance, before turning right towards the fort.
 In the first section, Marbled White can be numerous amongst the long grasses, as well as Small/Essex Skippers, Meadow Brown and Chalkhill Blue.
 It is notable that the latter species can be found in almost all grassland areas of the reserve at the peak of their season.
-Some areas of the fort area itself (such as the ramparts) may be roped off to protect nesting birds, but butterflies are normally plentiful even along the rampart edges (Chalkhill Blue, Small Heath, Small/Essex Skipper, Meadow Brown, Painted Lady and even the occasional Clouded Yellow) and a full circuit around the fort is worthwhile if time permits.
+Some areas of the fort area itself (such as the ramparts) may be roped off to protect nesting birds, but butterflies are normally plentiful even along the rampart edges (Chalkhill Blue, Small Heath, Small/Essex Skipper, Meadow Brown, Painted Lady) and a full circuit around the fort is worthwhile if time permits.

 The second specific area to explore is the south field (here) which is accessed via an open gate on the south side of the fort (shown in Photo 2 above).
 The lower part of the slope and the scrub area towards the bottom, are usually the best places for butterflies with a good variety of both common and scarcer species.
 Appropriate grazing has improved this area in recent years and it is now possibly the single most productive location on the whole site for butterflies.
 Chalkhill Blues can be very numerous here and there are reasonable populations of Adonis Blue and Silver-spotted Skipper, as well as the more common downland species, such as Common Blue, Brown Argus and Small Heath.
 In late summer and early autumn, the sight of a Clouded Yellow circuiting the area is not unusual, stopping briefly to feed on the rich variety of nectar sources.